Interconnects

 Modern Ethernet technology is based on network adapters and switches.
 Using Ethernet without a switch only happens in rare situations where a small number (e.g. two) systems need to be directly connected together.
 Such a connection is often called a "cross over" connection because a special cable may be needed.

 The cost of adapters and switches follow a very predictable commodity pricing trend.
 At first the cost of systems is quite high and decreases as the sales volumes increase.
-Currently Gigabit Ethernet (GigE) enjoys low cost and wide availability from multiple vendors.
-Ten Gigabit Ethernet (10GigE) is now experiencing greater acceptance and thus decreased costs.
+Currently Gigabit Ethernet (GigE or GbE) enjoys low cost and wide availability from multiple vendors.
+Ten Gigabit Ethernet (10GigE or 10GbE) is now experiencing greater acceptance and thus decreased costs.
 Although volumes are growing, 10GigE still commands a high per port price (Adapter/Switch) and thus can be an expensive option for many small projects.

 - Written by Douglas Eadline